The Canadian Deltaport Project (DP4)

 The Vancouver Fraser Port Authority (VFPA), a government agency that is the regulator and landlord at Roberts Bank, has decided to get into the terminal business, in competition with its tenants.
 Its plan to increase capacity?
 Roberts Bank Terminal 2 Project (RBT2) a whole new terminal island to be built in the ocean... potentially creating risk for businesses and taxpayers...There is a better way.

 The RBT2 plan includes a, built out in the ocean, on important Indigenous crabbing grounds.
 Its footprint?
 164 hectares a potentially significant loss of habitat.

 The VFPA is a government agency, the landlord and regulator of activities at Roberts Bank.
 Their approach to this project may put businesses and taxpayers at risk.

 RBT2 will cost between $2.5 and $3.0 Billion making it the most expensive port expansion ever in Canada.put the costs even higher.
-Inevitably, those high costs could be passed on to importers and exporters and may make our gateway less competitive.
+Those high costs could be passed on to importers and exporters and make our gateway less competitive.

 Global Container Terminals is a private-sector company, fully committed to the Canadian Deltaport Project, creating no risk for taxpayers.

 The Canadian Deltaport Project is a smart, phased plan, delivering needed capacity at lower cost, between $1 and $1.6 billion.